Sign in

 Students with disability

-The Census Post Enumeration Exercise validates whether a school's Census information is accurate, complete, and reliable.
+The Census Post Enumeration (PE) Exercise validates whether a school's census information is accurate, complete, and reliable.
 It forms part of the Department of Education’s Schools Funding Assurance Framework.

 Under the Australian Education Regulations 2023, schools must participate in the Census Post Enumeration Exercise if they are selected.

-The Nationally Consistent Collection of Data on School Students with Disability (NCCD) provides the community and government with information about Australian school students who receive adjustments due to disability.
+The NCCD provides the community and government with information about Australian school students who receive adjustments due to disability.
 Adjustments help a student with disability take part in education on the same basis as other students.

-A school's Approved Authority must provide information for each student with disability that is reported in the Census.
-This includes the:
+A school's approved authority must provide information for each student with disability that is reported in the census.
+This includes:

 • the student's level of adjustment